salihigde/CarND-Advanced-Lane-Lines/writeup_template.md

 On the other hand, since I am new to python and opencv itself it is time consuming to do research on python syntax and opencv functions usage description.

-Finally, in this project I picked to do the project in my local machine without Jupyter Notebook, thats why it took time to install Anaconda and setup my VS Code to start developing.
+Finally, in this project I picked to do the project in my local machine without using Jupyter Notebook, thats why it took time to install Anaconda and setup my VS Code to start developing.

 Because of the reasons I mentioned above, I didn't have time for following;